socket-es/socket-users_management/README.md

 - `users_list`: A list of dictionaries defining the users to be created.
 Each dictionary should have the following keys:
   - `user`: The username.
   - `password`: The hashed user's password.
+  - `uid`: Optionally sets the UID of the user.
+  - `expires`: An expiry time for the user in epoch (example 1422403387).
   - `groups`: The groups the user belongs to.
 And the principal group for home folder is the first group in the groups list.
   - `chmod`: Set custom chmod for user home, default is `700`.
   - `shell`: The user's shell.